-University Catalog 2006-2008 Freshman Seminar Courses
+Freshman Seminar Courses

-- FROR 110 Freshman Seminar This course is required of all freshmen.
-It is designed to familiarize the student with the history and purpose of the school, administrative systems, regulations, important habits of daily living, the use of the library, study problems and vocational and educational information. - FROR 111 Freshman Seminar and Laboratory This course is designed to increase students' success in college by helping them learn pertinent information and develop survival skills.
+- FROR 110 Freshman Seminar It is designed to familiarize the student with the history and purpose of SUSLA and the Southern University System university policies and procedures, the use of library, effective study skills, vocational and education info and to assist the student in making informed career choices, study problems and vocational and educational information.
+1 credit hr. - FROR 111 Freshman Seminar and Laboratory This course is designed to increase students' success in college by helping them to learn pertinent information that develop college survival skills.
 Topics include time planning, college orientation, test-taking, study techniques, career planning motivation, library use and personal issues.
 In addition, general and program specific assemblies and group activities are implemented to enhance career development and planning, intrapersonal and interpersonal interests, communication and cultural experiences.
 Emphasis is focused on student accountability.
 This course is required of students taking two or more developmental education courses and may be taken in place of FROR 110 Freshman Seminar.
+2 credit hr.